csmailis/NPYViewer/README.md

 Features:
 * Open and view .npy files that contain 2D NumPy Arrays and Lists, as spreadsheets
 * Save the contents of .npy files as .csv
-* GUI developed with PyQT5
+* GUI developed using PyQT5

 TODO:
 * Add/Delete Rows & Columns